Danny Rubin: Career

 Rubin wrote the original story, and then co-wrote with Harold Ramis the screenplay for the 1993 comedy film Groundhog Day, for which the two received a BAFTA Award for Best Screenplay.
+The film is considered one of the greatest films ever made and one of the best screenplays of all time.
 He co-wrote Hear No Evil released the same year.
-With Jefery Levy, he co-wrote the 1995 film S.F.W.
+With Jefery Levy, he co-wrote the 1994 film S.F.W.

+In 2016 the stage musical Groundhog Day, which is based on the film, premiered at The Old Vic in London.
+It was nominated for eight Laurence Olivier Awards in 2017, winning for Best New Musical; it later opened on Broadway in 2017, and was nominated for seven Tony Awards, including Best Musical.
+The musical has a book by Rubin, based on his original story.

 Rubin has taught screenwriting at numerous universities and lectured on the topic at academic conferences since 1995.
 He was a Briggs-Copeland Lecturer on English at Harvard University.